 After puberty and before menopause, women experience normal vaginal bleeding each month during their menstrual period.
 Normal vaginal bleeding, or a “period”, varies widely between women and can be different for you at different stages of your life.
 Generally, all women experience a menstrual period around once a month, approximately every 21 to 35 days, and it can last anywhere between 1 and 7 days.

 Bleeding between periods is any vaginal bleeding that occurs outside of a normal period.
 Bleeding between periods may be similar to a normal period, may be heavier with a larger blood loss, or may be a very light blood loss (also known as “spotting”).
 Bleeding between periods may be once off or may last for a number of days.

-There are several things that could cause bleeding between periods, such as changes to your hormonal levels, use of hormonal contraception or contraceptive devices, an infection, or an injury, for example.
+There are many things that could cause bleeding between periods, such as changes to your hormones levels, use of hormonal contraception or contraceptive devices, an infection, or an injury.